EUBUCCO

 How was this made?

-This work is associated with a Data Descriptor paper currently under review with the journal Scientific Data.
+This work is associated with a Data Descriptor paper published in the journal Scientific Data.
 The manuscript provides extensive documentation on the database content and methodology.
-All the code used to generate this data is openly available on the Github repository of the project: https://github.com/ai4up/eubucco
+All the code used to generate this data is openly available on the EUBUCCO GitHub organization.

-If you re-use the data for your project, please use the following citation:
+If you use the data for your project, please use the following citation:

 Bibtex